PreetS123/Advance_React_Interview/circle_on_drag_cursor/README.md

 # - if right clicked without a drag then clear right circle

 # Circle overlap detection:
+# initialy both circle should be red
-# If circle overlaps, the later circle in the sequence should change its color
+# If circle overlap then second circle should change to blue
 # The overlap should be recalculated every time a circle is created or updated.

 # Replacing Circles: